Posts Tagged ‘book day’

 Beatrix Potter 50p Series

-Beatrix Potter 50p series – Beatrix Potter’s The Tale of Peter Rabbit has sold some 150 million copies since its release in 1903.
+Beatrix Potter’s The Tale of Peter Rabbit has sold some 150 million copies since its release in 1903.
 The much-loved children’s character was initially featured on a 50p coin in 2016.

 First issued as a series of five coins featuring Peter Rabbit and his friends, the 50ps designs by Emma Noble, were taken straight from the illustrations of the original books.
-These 50p coins started an unprecedented collecting phenomenon and have been so hugely popular the series has been continued throughout 2017 and 2018 with the release of a further eight 50p coins.
+These 50p coins started an unprecedented collecting phenomenon and have been so hugely popular the series was continued throughout 2017 and 2018 with the release of a further eight 50p coins.

 Shakespeare £2 Set

-Shakespeare £2 set – In the 400 years since his death, William Shakespeare has become widely regarded as the greatest writer in British history and the world best dramatist.
+In the 400 years since his death, William Shakespeare has become widely regarded as the greatest writer in British history and the world best dramatist.
 In 2016 The Royal Mint struck three official £2 coins in honour of the playwright – a first for the UK.
 Each coin celebrates an aspects of Shakespeare’s famous work, tragedies, comedies and histories, all designed by John Bergdahl.

 Jane Austen £2

-Jane Austen £2 – It might come as a surprise to some collectors that it was only after Austen’s death in 1817 that her works were sent out to print.
+It might come as a surprise to some collectors that it was only after Austen’s death in 1817 that her works were sent out to print.
 In 2017 The Royal Mint issued a £2 coin to commemorate 200 years since her death; the reverse design, by Dominique Evans, features a portrait of Austen herself and was approved by leading Jane Austen Academic, Professor John Mullan.

 Frankenstein £2

-Frankenstein £2 – Mary Shelley’s novel ‘Frankenstein’ is widely regarded as the first science-fiction novel.
+Mary Shelley’s novel ‘Frankenstein’ is widely regarded as the first science-fiction novel.
 To celebrate 200 years since publication, The Royal Mint issued the Frankenstein £2 coin in 2018.
 The design, by Royal Mint designer Thomas T. Docherty, portrays ECG monitor style wording of ‘Frankenstein’.
 The coin also features the edge lettering ‘A SPARK OF BEING’ which is a quote taken from the novel.

 Paddington Bear 50ps

-Paddington Bear 50ps – Struck to celebrate the 60th Anniversary of the classic book, two Paddington Bear 50p coins were issued in 2018.
+Struck to celebrate the 60th Anniversary of the classic book, two Paddington Bear 50p coins were issued in 2018.
 The design on each coin is derived from the modern film adaptation of the book and shows the much-loved bear at Paddington Station and at Buckingham Palace.
-Collectors and Paddington fans alike have been thrilled with the detail on the coins, designed by David Knapton, from Paddington’s famous duffle coat to the label around his neck that reads ‘Please look after this Bear, thank you.’

 The Snowman 50p